Ajgautam01/Final-Report/README.md

 *  add some other features for eg : item report,add product
 *  Perform testing app is working is Fine or not.

+# week 9  Andriod Studio Project Calculator

-# week 9 Bootstrap
+# week 10 Bootstrap
 * Study  propertys of Bootstrap FROM (https://getbootstrap.com/).
 * Perform some task's of Bootstrap.
 (Slide Bar, Containers, Nav Bar & others)
 * Make a Simple form
 * Make stack web page with help of HTML CSS & Bootstrap.
 * Make changes in the Web page with added some new tools.

-# week 10 Front-end Development
+# week 11 Front-end Development
 * Start creating stack web page template with HTML CSS & BOOTSTRAP
 * Take some help from (https://www.w3schools.com/)
 * make template using Bootsrap